Joako360/osm2city/doc/manual/parameters.rst

 Complement OSM Land-Use Information
 -----------------------------------

-This operations complements land-use information from OSM based on some simple heuristics, where there currently are no land-use zones for built-up areas in OSM: If there are clusters of buildings outside of registered OSM land-use zones, then zones are added based on clusters of buildings and buffers around them.
+These operations complement land-use information from OSM based on some simple heuristics, where there currently are no land-use zones for built-up areas in OSM: If there are clusters of buildings outside of registered OSM land-use zones, then zones are added based on clusters of buildings and buffers around them.
 The land-use type is based on information of building types, amenities etc. — if available.

 =============================================   ========   =======   ==============================================================================
 Parameter                                       Type       Default   Description / Example
 =============================================   ========   =======   ==============================================================================
+OWBB_USE_BTG_LANDUSE                            Boolean    False     Read FlightGear scenery (BTG-files from existing TerraSync scenery) for
+                                                                     land-use data to complement (not replace) data from OSM.

 OWBB_GENERATE..._BUILDING_BUFFER_DISTANCE       Number     30        The minimum buffering distance around a building.
 OWBB_GENERATE..._BUILDING_BUFFER_DISTANCE_MAX   Number     50        The maximum buffering distance around a building.
 The actual value is a
                                                                      function of the previous parameter and the building's size (the larger the